Blog

 2) Adventure: Loss of Control

-As parents, we have let go more and more to allow our two boys room to grow.
+As parents, we have let go more and more to allow our two boys’ room to grow.
 Of course, they make many more mistakes as they go because of this, but it has been wonderful to watch them experience who they are and what they enjoy for themselves.
-That said, Switzerland’s culture towards children certainly has helped us to let go even when we don’t necessarily want to.
+That said, Switzerland’s culture towards children has helped us let go even when we don’t necessarily want to.
 (Parents here are not allowed to drive their kids to the Swiss schools…even as young as kindergarten, children walk up and down hills that even I resist walking, and yet they do it in all weather conditions a couple of times a day.)

 3) Change: Resistance vs. Reality

 During a visit home to the States in our first year living in Switzerland, I vividly remember a statement that was said to me by someone who had lived abroad earlier in her life.
-She said very matter-of-factly, “that time changed me.”
+She said very matter-of-factly, “That time changed me.”

 This year has been a reality check for us in many ways, but it has in no way diminished our gratitude for the opportunity to call Switzerland our temporary home.